slammer1870/studious-lamp/README.md

 ![image](https://user-images.githubusercontent.com/42610577/133421909-4859cdd9-ab79-4dda-ba73-dcc03479b64f.png)

-#### Animations and Transitions

-- discuss any special animations or transitions you've programmed
-- special hover state effects

 #### Custom Javascript
 There is a timeout function on the alert messages so that the dissapear after 5 seconds.
 ```